RunestoneInteractive/RunestoneServer/pip2/source/Assignments/ps5.rst

    print "There are no tests for this problem"

 5. Take a look at the code below.
+The function subtract_five is supposed to take one integer as input and return that integer - 5.
 You'll get an error if you run it as is.
 Change it so it works!

 .. activecode:: ps_5_5

    def subtract_five(inp)
    	print inp - 5
 	return None

    y = subtract_five(9) - 6